A HARD FOUGHT SHIP

 Warrant Officer H.J.B.
 Button DSM RN

-the hero who lost his own life saving the lives of others on Armistice Day 1942
+the hero who lost his life saving the lives of men on HMS Hecla when it sank on Armistice Day 1942

 He won his DSM while serving as the senior Anti Submarine Detector (ASDIC operator) on HMS Antelope which sank U-41 in February 1940.
 The navigating officer, Lt Michael Marwood DSC RN, described the action on the BBC Peoples War web site.
 On the 17 March 1941 he was promoted to Warrant Officer and posted to HMS Tyne, an identical sister ship to HMS Hecla.
 In April 1942 he was at HMS Egret, Western Approaches HQ in Liverpool, and may have met and impressed Cdr H. Falcon-Steward the CO of HMS Venomous.
 He joined Venomous at Londonderry later that month.